 One of the great things about the LGBT community is that we know how to party.
 While any Friday or Saturday night can become one for the Instagram Stories, there are certain times of year that tend to involve more revelry than others.

-Think a long list of social engagements over the summer holidays or a fabulous line-up of events during Sydney WorldPride.
-There’s no shortage of occasions that could turn into a party ‘season’.
+Think a long list of social engagements over the summer holidays — there’s Sydney Mardi Gras, Melbourne’s Midsumma Festival and a heap of other Pride parties taking place around the country.
+There’s no shortage of occasions that could turn into a party ‘season’!

 As you’re planning costumes and getting the calendar in order, be mindful of your health during this time.
 There are many ways you and your friends can have a great and safe time as you party the nights (and perhaps days!) away.
 Here’s how you can go out while avoiding party burnout.